Transfer files from remote device (scp)

 scpas described in this guide

-- remote two-way file and folder syncronization with
+- remote two-way file and folder synchronization with

 rsyncas described here